Rank--two Euler systems for symmetric squares: Triviality of Selmer groups

 \begin{remark} \item[(i)] It follows on comparing with the proof of Theorem~\ref{THM_nonzeromodperiodimpliesBFmodpnonzero}, the rather random looking numerical condition in Lemma~\ref{lem:NumericalCriterion} hold true (for $p>>0$) if and only if $\Omega_p(j,\mathcal{N}_{\lambda}^\circ)$ is a $p$-adic unit. \item[(ii)]The proof of Lemma~\ref{lem:NumericalCriterion} also shows that if

-then $\res_p(\overline{\BF}_1)\in H^1(\QQ_p,\overline{T})$ is non-zero. \item[(iii)] In order to evaluate the aforementionned $p$-adic $L$-values numerically, one may attempt to extend the algorithms of Lauder in \cite{lauder} to our setting.
+then $\res_p(\overline{\BF}_1)\in H^1(\QQ_p,\overline{T})$ is non-zero. \item[(iii)] {Due to the absence of cricial values, it is not possible to relate the aforementioned $p$-adic $L$-values to complex $L$-values.} In order to evaluate them numerically, one may attempt to extend the algorithms of Lauder in \cite{lauder} to our setting.
 According to our limited understanding on the matter, the main computational difficulty is working in an efficient manner with spaces of nearly overconvergent (but not necessarily overconvergent) modular forms. \end{remark}